Florida firefighters cancer coverage being fast-tracked to clear Legislature this year

 The bill, which would make firefighters eligible to receive disability or death benefits if they're diagnosed with certain types of cancer, cleared a major hurdle Thursday when the House State Affairs Committee unanimously approved to advance the measure.

 During Sunday's episode of "The Weekly on ClickOrlando.com," anchor Justin Warmoth interviewed two former Central Florida firefighters who were diagnosed with cancer.
-Both Jazz Zombo, who previously worked for Seminole County Fire/Rescue, and Jay Post, a former lieutenant with Brevard County Fire/Rescue, have been key advocates for the bill during Florida's legislative session.
+Both Jazz Zombo, who was a firefighter with Seminole County Professional Firefighters 3254, and Jay Post, a former lieutenant with Brevard County Fire/Rescue, have been key advocates for the bill during Florida's legislative session.

 "The first week of session we brought up 500 sets of boots, and put them on the steps of the courtyard," Zombo said.
 "They had names and pictures of firefighters who have passed away of cancer."